PharMolix/OpenBioMed/docs/dti.md

 ## Drug-Target Interaction Prediction

 Drug-target interaction prediction aims to predict the binding relationships between drugs and target proteins, which is a significant task in AI drug discovery.

-#### Feature
+#### Features

 - Supported models: DeepDTA, MGraphDTA and DeepEIK.
 More models will be implemented and more combinations will be tested in the future.
 - Supported datasets: 2 classification datasets i.e. Yamanishi08's and BMKG-DTI, 2 regression datasets i.e. Davis and KIBA.